maeldroem/maeldroem-rust-repo-template/WORKFLOW.md

 Don't forget to use `git push --tags` to push your tags.

+Regarding releases, use GitHub's tool for that.
+Don't forget to detail what your release is about, adding the changelog and so on.
+But this time you can use Markdown!

 ### Versioning scheme

 Generally, you should follow [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html), unless your project